jackmccloy/devtools-angels/README.md

 - Patrick Thompson - [site](https://patrickthompson.com), [twitter](https://twitter.com/patrickt010)

   > Director of Product at Amplitude.
 Previously co-founder/CEO of Iteratively (acquired by Amplitude).
 Before that managed teams at Atlassian.
 I write $10-25k checks and love working with early-stage companies helping software teams build better products.
 I help with product strategy, fundraising, hiring, and early customer introductions.

+- Shinji Kim & Jack McCloy - [Shinji](https://twitter.com/shinjikim), [Jack](https://twitter.com/jackmccloy)

+  > Shinji's the founder of [Select Star](https://selectstar.com/) and sold her prior company to Akamai.
+Jack is an engineer who leads the Design Systems team at Amplitude.
+We focus on b2b SaaS, data tools, and infrastructure / dev tools.
+Typically we invest $5-15k at a time and can help with fundraising, product strategy, pricing, hiring, and early stage go-to-market.